mponce0/covid19.analytics/README.md

 A BibTeX entry for LaTeX users is

   @Article{,
-    title = {covid19.analytics: An R Package to Obtain, Analyze and Visualize Data from the Coronavirus Disease Pandemic}, author = {Marcelo Ponce and Amit Sandhel}, journal = {Journal of Open Source Software}, year = {2021},
+    title = "{covid19.analytics: An R Package to Obtain, Analyze and Visualize Data from the Coronavirus Disease Pandemic}", author = {Marcelo Ponce and Amit Sandhel}, journal = "{Journal of Open Source Software}", year = {2021},
     vol = {6},
     doi = {10.21105/joss.02995}